-Figure 25: Channelling by proximate neighbours can increase cladding pressures
+Figure 14.1: Channelling by proximate neighbours can increase cladding pressures

-Figure 26: Wind Load Effects of Surrounding Buildings - downwash is augmented by upwind shorter building (after Penwarden and Wise, 1975
+Figure 14.2: Wind Load Effects of Surrounding Buildings - downwash is augmented by upwind shorter building (after Penwarden and Wise, 1975

-Figure 27: Wind Tunnel Testing - Turntable of modelled cityscape with upwind spires and roughness behind the photographer
+Figure 14.3: Wind Tunnel Testing - Turntable of modelled cityscape with upwind spires and roughness behind the photographer

-Figure 28: Test Model -Wall vortex and separated flow both apparent at the intersection of a tall building and low-rise podium.
+Figure 14.4: Test Model - Wall vortex and separated flow both apparent at the intersection of a tall building and low-rise podium.
 This vertical vortex has the potential to yield the largest magnitude negative cladding design pressure on a project (after ASCE Webinars 2005-2012)

-On the rare occasions that a wind-tunnel study produces some larger magnitude peak pressures than the Standard would predict, it is critical that the designer is aware and accounts for this in the associated zones accordingly.
-The flow physics that create large negative pressures is associated with intense vortices at elevated building discontinuities and can result in substantially higher ULS peak pressures than the Standard would predict (e.g.,-11 kPa observed for a Brisbane building and -16 kPa for a project in Taipei).
+On the occasions that a wind-tunnel study produces some larger magnitude peak pressures than the Standard would predict, it is critical that the designer is aware and accounts for this in the associated zones accordingly.
+The flow physics that create large negative pressures is associated with intense vortices at elevated building discontinuities causing a phenomenon referred to as "cross wind response", and can result in substantially higher ULS peak pressures than the Standard would predict (e.g.,-11 kPa observed for a Brisbane building and -16 kPa for a project in Taipei).